CodeRreaper69/ffmpeg_app/README.md

      bash run.sh

      ```
-     # this will install all necessary files and packages, in one single command
+     # this will install all necessary files and packages, in one single command for Debian based users only

-3. **Install required Python packages (if any):**

-   This script uses the `subprocess` and `re` modules, which are included in the standard Python library.
-No additional packages are required.

 ## Usage